-With all these damaging effects on the heart, it’s no wonder cocaine has its current reputation.
+With all these damaging effects to the heart, it’s no wonder Cocaine has its well-earned reputation.
 Unfortunately, diseases like these lead to serious cardiac events.
-Irregular heart rhythms, congestive failure, weak pumping, tearing arteries, and infections in the heart are all associated with cocaine.
-Many of these can lead to death if someone is unaware that their lifestyle is damaging one of the most important organs in their body.
+Irregular heart rhythm, congestive failure, weak pumping, tearing arteries, and infections in the heart are all associated with Cocaine.
+Many of these can lead to death if someone is unaware that their substance use disorder (SUD) is damaging one of the most important organs in their body.

 Make a Call (855) 826-4464

 - OR -